How Can I Become a Pharmaceutical Drug Rep?

 What Skills and Aptitudes Would Contribute to My Success?

 The primary skills necessary for a sales representative include excellent communication capabilities for developing long-term relationships with physicians and other medical professionals.
-You would balance personable affability and a positive attitude with persuasiveness to close a sale, which may require several months.
+You would balance friendliness and a positive attitude with persuasiveness to close a sale, which might require several months.
 Such traits as patience, perseverance and goal-orientation will contribute to your success.
-Problem-solving skills and the ability to work collaboratively and independently would be helpful in this profession as well.
+Problem-solving skills and the ability to work both collaboratively and independently would be helpful in this profession as well.
 You should have a clean-cut, professional appearance when approaching your customers in person.

 What Education or Training Is Required?